NLeSC/guide/best_practices/language_guides/python.md

 ## Editors and IDEs

-* Every major text editor supports Python, either natively or through plugins.
-At the Netherlands eScience Center, often used editors are [atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/) and [vim](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/).
+Every major text editor supports Python, either natively or through plugins.
-* [PyDev](http://www.pydev.org/) is an open source IDE.
-The source code is available in the [PyDev GitHub repository](https://github.com/fabioz/Pydev).
-It has debugging, unit testing, and reporting(code analysis, code coverage) support.
+At the Netherlands eScience Center, some popular editors or IDEs are:

+- [vscode](https://code.visualstudio.com/) holds the middle ground between a lightweight text editor and a full-fledged language-dedicated IDE.
+- [vim](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/) or `emacs` (don't forget to install plugins to get the most out of these two), two versatile classic powertools that can also be used through remote SSH connection when needed.
-* For those seeking an IDE, JetBrains [PyCharm](https://www.jetbrains.com/pycharm/) is the Python IDE of choice.
-[PyCharm Community Edition](https://www.jetbrains.com/pycharm)  is open source.
-The source code is available in the [python folder of the IntelliJ repository](https://github.com/JetBrains/intellij-community/tree/master/python).
-It has visual debugger, unit testing and code coverage support, profiler.
-JetBrains provides a [list of all tools in PyCharm](https://www.jetbrains.com/pycharm/features/tools.html).
+- JetBrains [PyCharm](https://www.jetbrains.com/pycharm/) is the Python-specific IDE of choice.
+[PyCharm Community Edition](https://www.jetbrains.com/pycharm) is free and open source; the source code is available in the [python folder of the IntelliJ repository](https://github.com/JetBrains/intellij-community/tree/master/python).

 ## Coding style conventions